 Diabetes Hub

 “Diabetes” is not a single disease.
-It is an umbrella term for several conditions that share one feature — chronically elevated blood glucose — but differ in cause, biology, and treatment.
-The two most common forms, Type 1 diabetes and Type 2 diabetes, are fundamentally different conditions that happen to share a name.
+It is an umbrella term for several conditions that share one feature — chronically elevated blood glucose — but differ fundamentally in cause, biology, and treatment.
+The two most common forms, Type 1 diabetes and Type 2 diabetes, are distinct conditions that happen to share a name.
+Treating them as the same leads to dangerous misunderstandings.

 Type 1 and Type 2 diabetes are often discussed as though they sit on the same spectrum.
 They do not.
 They have different causes, different mechanisms, and different treatment requirements.